 Saturated fat and trans fats (or trans-fatty acids) are bad.
 These fats stimulate your liver to produce "bad" cholesterol (low density lipoprotein or LDL), which enters the blood stream and attaches to artery walls, leading to a narrowing and hardening of the arteries called atherosclerosis.

-In order to reduce "bad" cholesterol in your blood stream, and enhance your cardiovascular health, it is very important to be able to distinguish between "good" fats and "bad" fats:
+For this reasons it is very important to be able to distinguish between "good" fats and "bad" fats:

 Saturated fats ("Bad")